 Besides, the hardwood floorboards, and the terrazzo finishes at the skirtings, centre staircase, flooring and cement tiles remain intact.
 Timber doors and windows and steel-framed windows with patterned or plain glass panes, and old-styled ironmongery, are also well maintained.
 There are ventilation vents in some of the classrooms on the upper floors and in the external walls at the ground floor level.
 Ceiling mouldings can still be identified in the rooms on the ground and the first floors.
 In the rooms on the second floor, pitched beams and ceiling mouldings can still be seen above the false ceilings.
-In the art room on the same floor, apart from the aforesaid pitched beams and ceiling mouldings, also above the false ceiling are the undersides of the blocked skylights made up of timber frames and glass panes.
+In the Art Room on the same floor, apart from the aforesaid pitched beams and ceiling mouldings, also above the false ceiling are the undersides of the blocked skylights made up of timber frames and glass panes.
 All these serve to retain the historic ambience of the building.

-It is worth noting that when built, the main building contained two air-raid shelters in the basement, each of which was provided with an airlock.
-The government was aware of the need for air-raid precautions in the 1930s.
-An Air Raid Precautions Subcommittee was set up.
-Arrangements for the protection of schools, either by evacuation of the pupils or physical protection of the buildings, were prepared in 1939.
-The air-raid shelters in the Northcote Training College were not used as it was originally planned, but instead were used as storerooms.
-At present, the shelters are used as a library and an activity room.
+It is worth noting that two air-raid shelters, each with an airlock, were built in the basement of the main building.
+The Government was aware of the need for air-raid precautions in the 1930s.
+An Air Raid Precautions Sub-committee was set up.
+Arrangements for the protection of schools, either by evacuation of the pupils or physical protection of the buildings, were prepared in 1939.15 The air-raid shelters in the Northcote